About

 It all started in 1858…

 The bell from the wreck of the John Milton was presented to the Session House, as a gift from G. Jefferson Mulford and J. Madison Huntting, in Decemeber 1858.
 The John Milton of New Bedford, MA, crashed upon the rocks near Montaul Point on February 20, 1858.
 All 33 persons aboard were lost.
 The Captain, not realizing the lighthouse light had been changed six weeks earlier, thought he was heading into open water, while the boat actually headed towards shore, with all sails set.
 All that remained of the ship the following morning was the bell, perched above the waves, tolling in the surf.
-IN 19XX, the bell was presented by the First Presbyterian Church to the Montauk Piont Lighthouse Museum.
+In 2012, the bell was presented by the First Presbyterian Church to the Montauk Piont Lighthouse Museum, where you can see it on display.

 The Session House on the move- In 1905, the Session House was moved to the corner of Main Street and David’s Lane.
 In 1926, it was moved further back to it’s current location.